TimelyPick/HtmlSpeed/README.md

 		Same as replace.xxx for the file whos url ends with filen.suffix (the file can be any file not just html page (note: replace.xxx are only applied to html-pages).

+## Starting HtmlSpeed

+	HtmlSpeed is a Java web-application.
+It can be deployed to the open-source and freeware Java web-server named Jetty.
+The Jetty web-server is part of the open-source eclipse project (see: http://eclipse.org/jetty) that is sponsered by IBM.
+Eclipse is largly used by the Java community.

+	Deploy HtmlSpeed to Jetty by copying the file HtmlSpeedServer.war into the directory ~home/jetty-8.1.5/webapps.

+	Note: "home" stands for the Linux user-name containing the installation.

+	To start HtmlSpeed server:

+		cd ~home/jetty-8.1.5
+		java -Xmx3g -jar start.jar > /dev/null 2>&1 &

+	-Xmx3g
+		Means that 3 Giga-bytes is the MaXimum heap-size (memory) that can be allocated by the web-server.
+		This parameter should be set to be 1 giga-byte less than the amount of phisical memory.
+For example when the server has 4 giga-bytes of phisical memory then 3 giga-bytes should be allocated to the web-server.
+Larger memory will enable HtmlSpeed to cache more resources in its memory.

+	-jar start.jar
+		The standard way to start the Jetty web-server.

+	> /dev/null 2>&1
+		Redirecting the output from HtmlSpeed server to null-device.

+	Jetty can also be executed on the Windows operating-system.

+	Note: To stop HtmlSpeed you have to "kill" the java process running the web-server.

 ## License

 HtmlSpeed was originally written by [Eldad Zamler](http://www.timelypick.com/play-solitaire) and is